 Ephesians 2:19 Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God; 2:20 And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone;

 7. Their writings were ordained to become scriptures.
 History showed that the Apostles never had successors or made any.
 Early Christians who descended from the Apostles held that the last Apostle was John down through history.
 Now, should people have continuously held that office, we would never have had a closed canon, and endless scriptural texts would have rendered Christianity headless.
-So, the Church Fathers who were many of them bishops beginning from the late first century never claimed that office, and never equated their own writings to Scriptures (which were writings of the Apostles and men who sat directly under them) in their fight against heretics, which later brought about the collections of books of authority which we call today a Bible.
+So, the Church Fathers who were many of them bishops beginning from the late first century never claimed that office, and never equated their own writings to Scriptures (which were writings of the Apostles and men who sat directly under them) in their fight against heretics, which later brought about the collections of only books of apostolic authority which we call today the new testament canon.
 Having more apostles continuously will lead to unending scriptural texts.
 Who can face that?
+And if an “apostle” teachings cannot be canonized as infallibly divine, then the person is not an apostle in the true sense of it.

 Unlike the twelve and Paul who were specially commissioned by Christ, there existed others who were delegate missionaries sent by parent-churches to convey the true gospel and set things in order among newly founded gentile churches in distant regions.
 These could appoint local elders and served as apostolic representatives to those churches.
 They were by a broader sense of the word called apostles (sent ones with authority), eg Timothy.
 They were in every sense different from a messenger or an evangelist since they function with delegated authority from key Apostles and parent-church authority.
 When Paul and Barnabas were commissioned as missionaries to the gentile world, with ecclesiastical authority from the Church at Antioch, they were hence certified preachers of the mystery of the kingdom and with recognized authority among men to establish churches and ordain local elders.
 They were both called apostles in this sense.
 Paul would later establish his special apostleship in the very sense of it which was in no way less than that of the very twelve since he too was specially commissioned by Christ himself to serve as an apostolic authority to the gentile world.
 This puts him above the prophets and teachers that commissioned his first missionary journey, since Christ placed in the Church first, apostles, before prophets, then teachers.
 His encounters with Jesus proved his special commissioning and apostleship.
 Else where, however, when the term is used for other individuals, it was with the sense of a missionary.